The Hidden Danger of Foot Melanoma

 UV exposure can damage the skin whether a person spends a lot or a little time in the sun or tanning bed.
 While anyone can develop melanoma on any part of the body, the feet are usually susceptible because they are forgotten often when applying sunscreen.

 Melanoma can affect anyone, including the very young.
-However, those that are most susceptible will be those with fair skin, including those with freckles, or people with red or blond hair.
-Also, people that have had to experience extreme sunburns as they grow up, or anyone under the age of 18, can be susceptible.
+However, those that are most susceptible will be those with fair skin.
+If you have freckles, red or blond hair you are even more at risk.
+Also, people that have experienced extreme sunburns or anyone under the age of 18, can be susceptible.

-Finally, those found to be most susceptible include individuals that have a greater number of moles than others, especially if these moles appear during childhood.
+Finally, those found to be most susceptible include individuals that have a greater number of moles than others.
+This is especially true if these moles appeared during childhood.

-Foot melanoma should be screened for by a professional since it’s so hard to detect in its earliest and most treatable stages.
+A professional should perform a screen for foot melanoma since it’s so hard to detect in its earliest and most treatable stages.

-The most common and economical form of prevention is to wear the proper amounts of sunblock and to limit exposure to sun and tanning beds.
+The most common and economical form of prevention is to wear the proper amounts of sunblock.
+Similarly, you should limit exposure to sun and tanning beds.
 This is especially true for people with light skin or a family history including skin cancer.

 Foot melanoma can go undetected or manifest through skin growths that can be blue, brown, or black, with some being white or red.
-Not every skin discoloration is melanoma, making the screening and detection process used by professionals even more important.
+Not every skin discoloration is melanoma.
+So, the screening and detection process used by professionals is even more important.

-The only way to detect foot melanoma, especially in its earliest and most treatable stages, is to go to a professional office, such as Michigan Podiatry, where patients can receive fast, professional melanoma screenings and treatment.
+The only way to detect this skin cancer, especially in its earliest and most treatable stages, is to go to a professional office.
+Schedule an appointment to get screened by one of the best podiatrists in Southfield.
+Our patients receive fast, professional melanoma screenings and treatment.